vichinzn/vichinzn-launcher-info/README.md

 * **Data Privacy:** Your login credentials are encrypted and processed through official authentication endpoints.
 We never store or track your personal account data.

 ---
 © 2026 Vichinzn Launcher.
-All rights reserved.
+All right reserved.
----

 # 🚀 ES Vichinzn Launcher